Gain More Exposure, Get More Leads

 Here are six content suggestions, as well as ways to make your social platforms stand out from the rest.

 Writing and publishing blog posts will help lead a steady stream of visitors to your website, primarily if you utilize correct SEO (see above).
 If your content is relevant, exciting, and relatable, readers will share your post, giving it more reach and ultimately leading to more ROI and more exposure.

 If you have relevant content that is informative, interesting, and fun that you want to share - make it into a video!
 The shorter the video, the better.
 Attention spans are shorter than ever, so 6-10 seconds is a good target.
-But you can go up to two minutes if your content's engaging.
+But you can go longer if your content is engaging.
 Keep your messaging strong and ensure that it's attractive to the audience you are trying to reach.